paramsiddharth/web-server-suite/servers/nginx/README.md

 > A web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.

 Building the image will be a 2 stage process.
-In the first stage, the sample application will be buil.
+In the first stage, the sample application will be built.

 A simple React application is served as an example.
 Building that application will also pull `node:15-slim` from Docker Hub.